RaffOwO/portfolio/README.md

             text-justify: inter-word;
             margin-left:20px;
             width:45vw;">
-            I have a comprehensive understanding of various programming languages, such as Python, Java, C, C++, C#, JavaScript, HTML, CSS, SQL, PHP, Bash, and GOLang.
+            I have a comprehensive understanding of various programming languages, such as Python, Java, C, C++, C#, JavaScript, CSS, SQL, PHP, Bash, and GOLang.
 This proficiency enables me to approach diverse projects with the right tools and technologies.
 I am also familiar with the Linux environment and the Git version control system.
         </p>
     </div>
     <div style="display: flex;